 Individuals with chronic health problems choose a Skilled Nursing facility for their post-hospital and post-surgery recovery for various reasons, one of which is safety.
-With 24-hour nursing staff and certified nursing assistants available to respond in case of a fall, medication reaction or other health issue, a Skilled Nursing facility offers peace of mind to the guest as well as the family.
+With 24-hour nursing staff and certified nursing assistants available to respond in case of a fall, medication reaction or other health issue, a Skilled Nursing facility offers peace of mind to you, as well as your family.

 Our facilities offer an in-room nurse call system, as well as programs designed for frequent monitoring of our residents’ health needs.
 Exit door security, and specifically designed medical equipment are available to ensure the ongoing safety of our residents.

-What if my physician does not choose to follow our loved one from the hospital to your Skilled Nursing facility?
+What if my physician does not choose to follow me from the hospital to your Skilled Nursing facility?

 Our facilities maintain strong relationships with not only the local hospital staff but with local physicians in the area.
-We will work with your preferences to choose a physician who is right for the residents’ specific needs.
+We will work with you and your family’s preferences to choose a physician who is right for your specific needs.

-How often will a doctor visit my family member at the Skilled Nursing facility?
+How often will a doctor visit me at the Skilled Nursing facility?

 A doctor sees a resident as often as is medically necessary.
 Medicare and insurance companies may also make recommendations on how often a resident should be seen, but visits are determined by individual resident needs.

-How much therapy will my family member receive at your Skilled Nursing facility?
+How much therapy would I receive at your Skilled Nursing facility?

 You would receive as much therapy as is medically necessary.
 The opinions of the therapy staff, as well as any recommendations from Medicare and the insurance carrier, are considered when a physician designs and orders a resident's therapy program.

-When will my family member’s therapy begin once admitted to the Skilled Nursing facility?
+When will my therapy begin once admitted to the Skilled Nursing facility?